ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 * Java 17
 * Maven 3

-In addition, you need a machine with at least 8GB of RAM.
-TODO: Check
+In addition, we suggest a machine with at least 8GB of RAM.